June 11, 2014

 Manage your award

 The Arts Mean Business funding program's purpose is to fund arts jobs crucial to the implementation of sustainable revenue strategies for Seattle arts, cultural and heritage organizations.
 The program will provide one-time funds for positions that will make a difference in each organization's ability to generate extra revenue to carry out its mission.
+The funding priority will be to increase the staff capacity of organizations that represent and serve historically underserved populations — communities of color, immigrant and refugee communities and those who are differently-abled.

 Arts mean business.
 They are essential not only for positively engaging our youth and establishing a high quality of life, but for encouraging a flourishing economy.
 Arts and culture organizations comprise a vital business sector with significant impact in Seattle.
 The arts: